 Taxation

-Artist taxation has been an issue since the source taxation option for artistes and sportsmen was introduced in Article 17 of the OECD model tax convention in the sixties.
+Artist taxation has been an issue since the source taxation option for artists and sportspersons was introduced in Article 17 of the OECD model tax convention in the 1960s.
 Because of the tax avoidance of top stars, states introduced a source withholding tax when non-resident artists were performing on their territory.

-Within the EU, cross-border artist taxation is an obstacle to performing in other Member States.
-Touring artists subject to artist taxation include: musicians, singers, conductors, actors, dancers, circus artists, and any other performer on stage.
+Artists subject to artist taxation include musicians, singers, conductors, actors, dancers, circus artists, and any other performer on stage.
 In other words, those working off-stage, such as the technical crew and those in the administration are (in principle) not affected.
-Together with the individual artists, the enterprises (including the touring companies as well as the local organizers) are also subject to the double taxation.
+Together with the individual artists, the enterprises (including the touring companies as well as the local organisers) are affected by artist taxation as they employ or hire them.

 Document